Nabil2710/EXOCORTEX/README.md

 ---

+## ⚠️ Intellectual Property Notice

+This repository contains research-oriented content for academic visibility and public awareness.
+The **core innovation behind EXOCORTEX** — including proprietary methods, neuroadaptive models, and emotion-decoding algorithms — is **not fully disclosed** here.

+> **Commercial use, replication, or derivative work without explicit permission is strictly prohibited.**

+For collaboration inquiries:
+📧 **sajjadnabil27@gmail.com**

+---

 ## 🚀 Project Vision

 EXOCORTEX aims to build a **low-cost, non-invasive brain–computer interface** that maps cognitive intent and emotional state into **real-time robotic movement**.
 This system is intended to serve as an assistive arm for differently-abled individuals — blending **neural control**, **affective AI**, and **human–machine symbiosis**.